 What is required and not required for muscle protein synthesis

 A special protein called “mTOR” is a major player in building muscle mass.
 It seems appropriately named given this role, as it may bring to mind the God of Thunder in Viking mythology, similarly named “Thor” and associated with power and strength.
 While, (disappointingly!) there’s actually no connection to Thor, mTOR (mechanistic target of rapamycin) anchors a powerful signaling pathway that switches on the cellular “machinery” the body uses to manufacture muscle protein (Yoon2017).

 You’ve probably heard of the old saying ‘use it or lose it!’
 This is very relevant to muscle growth, with resistance training being a key trigger for muscle growth.
 Throughout life, our muscle mass is maintained by a tightly regulated balance between protein synthesis and protein breakdown.
-Inactivity can lead to protein degradation and muscle loss, whilst resistance training such as weight lifting (“mechanically overloading the muscle”) activates the mTOR pathway to increase muscle protein synthesis and slow muscle breakdown (Yoon2017) (Sandri2013).
+Inactivity can lead to protein degradation and muscle loss, while resistance training such as weightlifting (“mechanically overloading the muscle”) activates the mTOR pathway to increase muscle protein synthesis and counter muscle breakdown (Yoon2017) (Sandri2013).
 This can lead to an increase in muscle size (aka: hypertrophy) and strength.
-More intense exercise leads to greater activation of mTOR and increased muscle growth (Schoenfeld2010) (Terzis2008).
+Exercise that is more intense leads to greater activation of mTOR and increased muscle growth (Schoenfeld2010) (Terzis2008).